How Romanticising Your Life Helps You Get Through Down Days - The Gloss Magazine

 HOW TO ROMANTICISE YOUR LIFE

 Poetry cemented the profundity of this practice for McColl.
-Poets daring to propose that life’s quiet mundanity outlasts its moments of glamour and excitement.
+Poets daring to propose that life’s quiet mundanity outlasts its moments of excitement.
 “It was extraordinary and reassuring,” she says.
 Mindfulness, gratitude, appreciating the little things in life are other names for the practice, McColl says, but “the effort is to have more peace, more pleasure, more appreciation for the small stuff.”

 THE GLOSS MAGAZINE SUBSCRIPTION